-With a special attention to the best beans that are produced in the world (namely specialty coffee), we today have the possibility to enjoy the best coffee in the history of mankind.
+With special attention to the best beans that are produced in the world (namely specialty coffee), we today can enjoy the best coffee in the history of mankind.
 We appreciate that the coffee we enjoy is fair (especially to the farmers) and of high quality.
 We appreciate our coffee being roasted lighter (especially in contrast to the second wave of coffee, where dark roast was THE standard).
-We appreciate the clarity of flavors that is possible only with single origin beans.
+We appreciate the clarity of flavors that is possible only with single-origin beans.
 And we appreciate the revival of somewhat forgotten brewing techniques such as pour-over brewing, vacuum coffee and some innovative takes on immersion coffee and even cold brewing our coffee.
 And brewing coffee is also returning into our homes, with affordable brewing gear (compared to the expensive coffee shop espresso machines from the second wave).

-Third wave is all about the search for the perfect cup of coffee.
-And learning why it’s as good as it is.
+The third wave is all about the search for the perfect cup of coffee.
+And learn why it’s as good as it is.

 Some say that transparency in the coffee chain is already what would determine the fourth wave of coffee.
 Others say it’s the science of a bean, incorporating measurable variants in every step of coffee production.

 To be honest, we don’t care.
 We love the path that coffee has taken in the last few decades and we’re gladly surfing the last wave of coffee, no matter the number.

 Do you have an opinion on the fourth wave of coffee?